jsarko/FoodRewind/readme.md

 - Auto-categorize groceries
     - GPT can do this but will likely be overkill
     - Might be able to leverage the usda api
+- Soft delete grocery lists or way to archive
+- Clicking on Chevron/Grocery Category does not activate accordian.